 Policy / Plan / Programme Main environmental / socio-economic objectives How the PPP affects, or is affected by the Fareham LPR Address the underlying causes of biodiversity loss by mainstreaming biodiversity across Government and society.
 Reduce the direct pressures on biodiversity and promote sustainable use.
 To improve the status of biodiversity by safeguarding ecosystems, species and genetic diversity.
 Enhance the benefits to all from biodiversity and ecosystems.
 Enhance implementation through participatory planning, knowledge management and capacity building.
 UK National Ecosystem Assessment (2011) The UK National Ecosystem Assessment is the first analysis of the UK's natural environment and the benefits it provides to society and economic prosperity.
 The assessment leads on from the Millennium Ecosystem Assessment (2005) and analyses services provided by ecosystem set against eight broad habitat types.
 The ecosystem services provided by these habitat types have been assessed to find their overall condition.
-The assessment sought to answer ten key questions: 1) What are the status and trends of the UK's ecosystems and the services they provide to society?
-2) What are the drivers causing changes in the UK's ecosystems and their services?
-3) How do ecosystem services affect human well-being, who and where are the beneficiaries, and how does this affect how they are valued and managed?
-4) Which vital UK provisioning services are not provided by UK ecosystems?
-5) What is the current public understanding of ecosystem services and the benefits they provide?
-6) Why should we incorporate the economic values of ecosystem services into decision making?
-7) How might ecosystems and their services change in the UK under plausible future scenarios?
-8) What are the economic implications of different plausible futures?
-9) How can we secure and improve the continued delivery of ecosystem services?
-10) How have we advanced our understanding of the influence of ecosystem services on human well-being and what are the knowledge constraints on more informed decision making?
+The assessment sought to answer ten key questions: What are the status and trends of the UK's ecosystems and the services they provide to society?
+What are the drivers causing changes in the UK's ecosystems and their services?
+How do ecosystem services affect human well-being, who and where are the beneficiaries, and how does this affect how they are valued and managed?
+Which vital UK provisioning services are not provided by UK ecosystems?
+What is the current public understanding of ecosystem services and the benefits they provide?
+Why should we incorporate the economic values of ecosystem services into decision making?
+How can we secure and improve the continued delivery of ecosystem services?
+How can we secure and improve the continued delivery of ecosystem services?
+How have we advanced our understanding of the influence of ecosystem services?
 The Local Plan should seek to reflect the emerging importance of the ecosystem service concept.
 It should be aware of the impacts that spatial planning can have on these services and recognise the services that have the potential to be performed by the natural environment in the Local Plan area.
-Guide to Biodiversity 2020 and progress update (2013) The strategy outlines what is needed to halt overall biodiversity loss by 2020 and sets ambitious goals including: Better wildlife habitats for priority habitat and Sites of Specific Scientific Interest (SSSIs) More, bigger and less fragmented areas for wildlife, increase in priority habitats by at least 200,000ha The restoration of 15% of degraded ecosystems There are resources to help local projects contribute to the 2020 Biodiversity goal
+Guide to Biodiversity 2020 and progress update (2013) The strategy outlines what is needed to halt overall biodiversity loss by 2020 and sets ambitious goals including: Better wildlife habitats for priority habitat and Sites of Specific Scientific Interest (SSSIs) More, bigger and less fragmented areas for wildlife, increase in priority habitats by at least 200,000ha There are resources to help local projects contribute to the 2020 Biodiversity goal The restoration of 15% of degraded ecosystems